 Select A Section

-- Can I Make A Motor Insurers’ Bureau Claim For Whiplash?
+- When Could I Make A Claim Through The Motor Insurers’ Bureau (MIB)?

 - More Information And Advice

 While using the roads, all road users owe each other a duty of care to operate the roads in a way that prevents harm to themselves and others.
 To uphold this duty, road users must adhere to the Road Traffic Act 1988 and any relevant rules and regulations found in the Highway Code.
 If you are injured because of a breach of this duty, you could be eligible for road traffic accident compensation.